motoko104/BeadShop_Hou2.0/README.md

 # BeadShop_Hou2.0

-A work in progress to update and make the Bead Shop website better and respnsive.
+A work in progress to update and make the Bead Shop website better and responsive.